juliangruber/deploy-from-npm/README.md

 # deploy-from-npm

-  Continuous deployment tool tailing npm.
+  Continuous deployment tool using npm.

+  Watches npm for all updates to top level dependencies, then if there's a match it runs tests, upgrades your app and fires your restart command.

 ## Usage